Cold Email Best Practices for B2B in 2026

 Follow-up strategy

 Most replies to cold email come from follow-ups, not the initial message.
-A structured follow-up sequence is essential.
+A structured follow-up sequence is essential — if you’d like ready-made copy to start from, our B2B cold email templates include three proven follow-up formats (the bump, the value-add, and the break-up).

 Measuring success